matteo-prosperi/BrainCrushers/BrainCrushers/wwwroot/chapters/matrices-operations/index.md

 ### Did you know?

-Because the `Matrix` class represents a "value" and different `Matrix` objects may "be equal" (have the same value), we should override the [Equals(object? obj)](https://docs.microsoft.com/en-us/dotnet/api/system.object.equals) method.
+Because the `Matrix` class represents a "mathematical value" and different `Matrix` objects may "be equal" (have the same value), we should override the [Equals(object? obj)](https://docs.microsoft.com/en-us/dotnet/api/system.object.equals) method.

 Whenever we override the `Equals` method, we also **must** override the [GetHashCode()](https://docs.microsoft.com/en-us/dotnet/api/system.object.gethashcode) method that is used to optimize checks for equality and to implement [hash tables](https://en.wikipedia.org/wiki/Hash_table).
 Whenever two objects of the same type are equal (`Equals` returns `true`) the `GetHashCode` method **must** return the same value for both of them.